 Travellers from most Western Countries can enter for tourism purposes on an Australian ETA (subclass 601).
-Whilst these are amongst the easiest type to obtain, do remember to apply before you fly or your risk deportation
+Whilst these are amongst the easiest type to obtain, do remember to apply before you fly or you risk deportation

 1. Gibb River Road – Western Australia

-Accessible only by four wheel drive, and completely impossible to do in the wet season, this road is one hell of an adventure.
+Accessible only by four-wheel drive, and completely impossible to do in the wet season, this road is one hell of an adventure.
 Bringing you 660 km down a dirt track from Broome to Kununurra, you’re likely not to see another soul on the road.

 2. Cairns to Cape York – Queensland

-The road travels down dirt roads with many river crossings, so you definitely need four wheel drive, much like most of the best spots in an Australia road trip.
-As you travel up from Cairns, you’ll pass through Cape Tribulation – a tiny town nestled in the rainforest, with the Great Barrier Reef a mere 30 minute boat ride away.
+The road travels down dirt roads with many river crossings, so you definitely need a four-wheel drive, much like most of the best spots in an Australia road trip.
+As you travel up from Cairns, you’ll pass through Cape Tribulation – a tiny town nestled in the rainforest, with the Great Barrier Reef a mere 30-minute boat ride away.
 It doesn’t get more idyllic than that.

 3. Darwin to Uluru – Northern Territory

 Continuing south you’ll get a true taste of the Outback, with roads stretching far into the horizon.
 But don’t worry, you won’t get bored; those suicidal kangaroos will keep you on your toes as you cruise to the red hot centre of Australia.
-Be sure to stop in at Alice Springs on your way to Uluru to check out traditional Aboriginal art as well as stunning views you won’t catch anywhere else on earth.
+Be sure to stop in at Alice Springs on your way to Uluru – yes, the famous giant red rock – to check out some traditional Aboriginal art as well as the stunning views you won’t catch anywhere else on earth.
 A great route to choose for an Australia road trip!